Administrative Monetary Penalties: Information for Landowners

 - Any reoccurrence of unauthorized crossings or activities; or

-- Knowingly disobeying direction given by the NEB in any certificate, license, permit, leave or exemption under the NEB Act.
+- Knowingly disobeying direction given by the CER in any certificate, licence, permit, leave or exemption under the CER Act.

-The main ways the NEB follows up on safety concerns or infractions that have been identified on a landowner’s property include:
+The main ways the CER follows up on safety concerns or infractions that have been identified on a landowner’s property include: